API

 DifferentiationInterface.prepare_hessianFunction

-Create a prep object that can be given to hessian and its variants.
+Create a prep object that can be given to hessian and its variants to speed them up.

 Warning